Dr Georgios Lepouras

 Research Interests

-Human Computer Interaction issues (especially profiling, multilingual, multicultural issues), Virtual Reality, Augmented Reality and electronic games.
+Human Computer Interaction issues (especially multilingual, multicultural issues), Virtual Reality and electronic services.

 Publications